azureleaf/dorm-management-app/README.md

 Going to use this app for RPA (Robotic Process Automation) at an university boarding hall

 - Manage accounting information for each boarder: Who paid?
 Who has arrear?
 How much shall I charge him in the next month?
-- Automatic assigning system for the Housekeeping chores of the dorm
+- Automatically assign housekeeping chores to every boarder
-- Document Sharing: Meeting report, Financial report, etc.
+- Share documents: Meeting report, Financial report, etc.

 ## Install

 ### Requirements

-- Laravel
 - Composer
+- npm
 - MySQL

 ### Installation